Lubartów: History

-The history of Lubartów begins on May 29, 1543, when King Sigismund the Old allowed local nobleman Piotr Firlej to found a town called Lewartów (the original name comes from Lewart, the coat of arms of the Firlej family).
+The history of Lubartów began on 29 May 1543, when King Sigismund the Old allowed local nobleman Piotr Firlej to found a town called Lewartów (the original name comes from Lewart, the coat of arms of the Firlej family).
 Lubartów was a private town, administratively located in the Lublin Voivodeship in the Lesser Poland Province.
 The town became famous when it belonged to Mikołaj Firlej, the son of Piotr Firlej.
 In 1559, Wojciech Calissius founded a Protestant school in the town, which was one of centers of Calvinism in Lesser Poland in the late 16th century.
 Mikołaj Firlej invited a number of skilled artisans from France, Germany and Holland, as well as cattle breeders.
 Lewartów frequently changed owners.
 In the early 18th century it belonged to the Sanguszko family, who rebuilt the palace, built two Baroque churches and tenement houses.
-Upon request of Paweł Karol Sanguszko, on November 22, 1744, King Augustus III of Poland changed the name of the town to Lubartów (in honor of Lubart - Liubartas, the son of Lithuanian Prince Gediminas; Sanguszko believed that Liubartas was the founder of his family).
+Upon request of Paweł Karol Sanguszko, on 21 November 1744, King Augustus III of Poland changed the name of the town to Lubartów (in honor of Lubart - Liubartas, the son of Lithuanian Prince Gediminas; Sanguszko believed that Liubartas was the founder of his family).
 King Augustus granted a new coat of arms to the town.

 The town was annexed by Austria in the Third Partition of Poland in 1795.
 Following the Austro-Polish War of 1809 it was included in the short-lived Polish Duchy of Warsaw.
 The 19th century was not lucky for Lubartów, as the town, which from 1815 to 1915 belonged to Russian-controlled Congress Poland, burned several times (1831, 1838, 1846).
 Two battles between Polish insurgents and Russian troops were fought there during the Polish uprisings of 1830–1831 and 1863–1864.
 In 1866 it became the seat of a county, and slowly began modernization.
 By 1912 it had seven manufacturing enterprises, including mills and a brewery, in 1922, glassworks were opened.